- 1 Attorney Client Privilege Tax Return Preparation

 - 6 Why Does My Attorney want to Use an outside CPA and Kovel?

-- 7 Attorney-Client Privilege in Tax Law Is Complicated
+- 7 Attorney-Client Privilege Tax Return Preparation is Complicated

 - 8 Golding & Golding: About Our International Tax Law Firm